-Students with professional or health circumstances necessitating a break in their studies for more than two academic quarters should request an academic leave of absence (LOA).
-These requests are submitted to niu_enrollments@niu.odni.gov with the student ID and the requested start and end date of leave.
+Students with professional or health circumstances necessitating a break in their studies for more than two academic quarters should request an academic LOA.
+These requests are submitted to niu\enrollments@niu.odni.gov with the student ID and the requested start and end date of leave.
 LOAs may be granted for up to 18 months.
 If a student wishes to extend the LOA, the burden is on the student to petition for another LOA prior to the expiration of the initial LOA.
 A Dean may disapprove LOAs if they will adversely impact the applicability and relevance of the degree as program materials change over time.

 An LOA does not automatically alter the student's completion date for finishing a program.
 All students on a leave of absence must out-process from NIU, and in-residence/full-time students must report to the parent military or civilian organization.
-Of note, out-processing leads to loss of access to accounts and resources for the LOA's duration.
-When returning from an LOA, students are encouraged to send an email to niu_enrollments@niu.odni.gov as soon as possible (with a goal of at least six weeks prior to a term start) to allow time for record activation-related reviews.
+Of note, the nature of out-processing is loss of access to accounts and resources for the LOA's duration.
+When returning from an LOA, students are encouraged to email the niu\enrollments@niu.odni.gov inbox as soon as possible (with a goal of at least six weeks prior to a term start) to allow time for record activation-related reviews.